I’ve always liked May. It’s almost like summer, but cooler. It starts with a holiday. It brings us strawberries.

 Allergies can make your face swell up, making you lose your natural shape.
 Makeup can’t reduce the swelling, but it can make it look less noticeable.
 Here’s how:

-- Contour your face: not the easiest technique to master, but when done right, it can make you look so much slimmer.
+- Contour your face: Not the easiest technique to master, but when done right, it can make you look so much slimmer.
 Apply bronzer in a 3-shape, starting from your temples into your cheekbones and outwards and downwards towards your chin.
 Then, gently sweep on highlighter on the top of your cheekbones, the bridge of your nose and on your cupid’s bow for an even more sculpted look.

-- Make a statement: a bold lip never fails to attract attention and dwarf everything else.
+- Make a statement: A bold lip never fails to attract attention and dwarf everything else.
 Plus, it’s perfect for this time of the year.
 The bolder the colour, the better.
 I like Bourjois Rouge Edition in Fraise Remix, a stunning coral with pink undertones.
 But, be prepared to reapply it.
 Even the boldest red will fade pretty fast with all that sneezing and spitting.

 Who said that makeup was off-limit during hayfever season?

 Do you suffer from hayfever?
 If so, how do you deal with these beauty challenges?
+Share your experience in the comments below.

 Take The Guesswork Out Of Skincare Shopping